Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 3. Yosemite National Park

 Located in the heart of California’s Sierra Nevada mountains, Yosemite National Park is a designated UNESCO World Heritage Site.
 It is also home to Yosemite Falls, one of the tallest waterfalls in the world, plunging from an astonishing 2,425 feet.
+It is without question one of the best national parks near Los Angeles!

 The park’s steep granite mountains, deep valleys and giant sequoias attracts visitors from all over the world.
 The heart of the park, Yosemite Valley, boasts incredible views and hikes for all levels, whether you want to hike all the way to the top of Yosemite Falls, check out the incredible sequoia trees or make your way to the iconic Glacier Point.